Better Coffee at Home starts with fresh beans and a few simple upgrades. Expensive equipment is not required.

 Upgrade 1: Start with Fresh Roasted Beans

-A 12-ounce bag of Blackout Coffee from the premium coffee collection costs under $20 and arrives within 48 hours of roasting.
-This one change transforms your morning cup.
-Every other upgrade on this list amplifies the improvement, but none of them matter without fresh beans.
+A 12-ounce bag from the premium coffee collection costs under $20 and ships within 48 hours of roasting.

 Upgrade 2: Buy a Manual Burr Grinder